WHAT IS THERAPY?

 Outpatient Mental Health Clinic Interventions

-The UBA Clinic utilizes the following therapeutic intervention modalities in the bi-weekly sessions attended by members:
+The UBA Clinic utilizes the following therapeutic intervention modalities in the bi-weekly sessions attended by clients:

 - Cognitive Behavior Therapy